Falco discography

-Austrian singer Falco released nine studio albums, four live albums, 12 compilation albums, and 38 singles.
+Austrian singer Falco released ten studio albums, five live albums, 14 compilation albums, 38 singles, 2 video albums and 23 music videos.

-In 1981, he released his first single, "That Scene", which could not enter the charts.
+In 1981, he released his first single, "That Scene", which did not enter the charts.
 His second single and the first of his first studio album, "Der Kommissar", peaked at number one on the German and Austrian single charts.
 Falco's first studio album, Einzelhaft, debuted at number one of the Austrian album charts and 19 of the German album charts.
 His second studio album, Junge Roemer, peaked at number one of the Austrian album charts.